BillRaymond/agile-in-action-minima/_posts/2024-05-28-avoid-traps-along-the-value-trail.md

 **David Pereira:** So that's how it collects.
 And once we understand this equation, what value means for our customers, each product has a different definition for that or a different way of delivering value.
 Then we can figure out what we need to do to deliver on that.

-**Bill Raymond AI:** We talked about wishes and we talked about adding customer value.
+**Bill Raymond:** We talked about wishes and we talked about adding customer value.
 Sometimes it's very clear.
 The customer demands a certain thing.
 And sometimes you need to think ahead.
 What is the future of our product or service going to look like?

-**Bill Raymond AI:** And can we reinvent ourselves or reinvent our product and things like that?
+**Bill Raymond:** And can we reinvent ourselves or reinvent our product and things like that?
 And that's when you start to get into thinking about value that no one really quite knew that they needed.

 ### [00:11:00] Incorporating AI and Innovation: Adding Real Value

-**Bill Raymond AI:** I, for example, look at a lot of products right now that are throwing AI into their products.
+**Bill Raymond:** I, for example, look at a lot of products right now that are throwing AI into their products.
 And they think that they're adding value and they can just charge me an extra upcharge a month because there's AI in the product, but very often the AI actually gets in my way more than helps.

-**Bill Raymond AI:** I'm thinking specifically you're a writer, so I think you'll appreciate this.
+**Bill Raymond:** I'm thinking specifically you're a writer, so I think you'll appreciate this.
 I am as well.
 I have some writing tools at my disposal and one of them incorporated all these interesting AI features, but what they would do is just overwrite what I'm writing.

-**Bill Raymond AI:** It's saying, oh, see what you wrote, I'm going to write something better or what have you.
+**Bill Raymond:** It's saying, oh, see what you wrote, I'm going to write something better or what have you.
 That to me isn't adding value, but I think in their minds they thought that they were.
 And I feel like sometimes we get on this train of here's the new shiny thing.
 The, there's a browser now there's apps now there's AI.

-**Bill Raymond AI:** And I think it's interesting.
+**Bill Raymond:** And I think it's interesting.
 You almost have to step back when you're creating value from these things and say, but what really matters to our customer, but also we know this is going to be the future.
 So I'm curious to hear your thoughts on.
 Yes, there is a big, shiny new thing.
 Yes, customers are expecting it to be in your product, but no, the customers probably don't fully know where it belongs in the product.

-**Bill Raymond AI:** How do you think about adding value to a customer when you're quite not quite sure what exactly that thing will be?
+**Bill Raymond:** How do you think about adding value to a customer when you're quite not quite sure what exactly that thing will be?